Transparent Pricing for Collaborative Bitcoin Security

 Fee Calculation

-Fees are calculated on the average Bitcoin balance over 90 days for each vault.
-You're issued an invoice in arrears for each vault, with additional invoices issued every 90 days thereafter.
+Fees are calculated on each vault’s average Bitcoin balance over the 90-day billing period.
+Invoices are issued in arrears per vault, with a new invoice every 90 days.

 Fees accrue monthly but are only charged once they reach 100,000 sats.
-Clients with smaller holdings gain the same security oversight while investing time rather than fees.
+Smaller holdings often invest time rather than fees while receiving the same oversight.

-Our annual fee starts at 1% and steps down over time: 1% for years 1 to 4, 0.75% for years 5 to 8, and 0.5% from year 9 onward.
-This aligns long-term partnership with the reality that established systems require less intensive support.
+1% annually for years 1 to 4, 0.75% for years 5 to 8, and 0.5% from year 9 onward.
+Established structures require less intensive implementation work over time.

 Everything Included in Your Fee